Proof of Language Proficiency

 TEF (Test d’Évaluation de Français)

-DELE (Diplomas de Español como Lengua Extranjera)
+Spanish DELE (Diplomas de Español como Lengua Extranjera)

 SIELE (Servicio Internacional de Evaluación de la Lengua Española)

-CELI (Certificado di Conoscenza della Lingua Italiana)
+Italian CELI (Certificado di Conoscenza della Lingua Italiana)

 CILS (Certificato d' Italiano como Lingua Straniera)

-Further alternatives (for all languages)
+Further alternatives (all languages)

-Other alternatives will NOT be accepted.
+Alternative documents will not be accepted.

-We are happy to help you!
+We are happy to advise you!